systemd/systemd/docs/CODING_STYLE.md

   }
   ```

-- Unless you allocate an array, `double` is always the better choice
+- Unless you allocate an array, `double` is always a better choice
   than `float`.
-Processors speak `double` natively anyway, so this is
+Processors speak `double` natively anyway, so there is
   no speed benefit, and on calls like `printf()` `float`s get promoted
   to `double`s anyway, so there is no point.